CristinaMarilena/ProfCoder/README.md

 Conclusion

 **_We have barely scratched the surface of this topic.
 Indeed, I think an entire book could be written about clean tests.
 Tests are as important to the health of a project as the production code is.
 Perhaps they are even more important, because tests preserve and enhance the flexibility, maintainability, and reusability of the production code.
 So keep your tests constantly clean.
 Work to make them expressive and succinct.
 Invent testing APIs that act as domain-specific language that helps you write the tests.
 If you let the tests rot, then your code will rot too.
 Keep your tests clean._**

+## Systems

+!
+First rule: separate constructing a system from using it

+Software systems should separate the startup process, when the application objects are **constructed** and the **dependencies are “wired” together**, from the **runtime logic that takes over after startup**.